-Recommend using ice pack every 15 minutes "on and off" for first 24 hours, after 24 hours it's just for comfort.
+Recommend using an ice pack every 20 minutes "on and off" for the first 24 hours, after 24 hours it's just for comfort.

 You may use an ice pack to alleviate some discomfort.
 However, you should not use an ice pack while you are sleeping.
-To prevent swelling when you sleep, use two pillows under your head so that you're sleeping with your head elevated for the first two nights.
+To prevent swelling when you sleep, use two pillows under your head so that you're sleeping with your head elevated.
 Listen to your body and avoid strenuous activity.